okta/okta-aspnet/README.md

 You can store these values in `Web.config`, but take care when checking in the client secret to source control.

-### That's it!

-Placing the `[Authorize]` attribute on your controllers or actions will check whether the user is logged in, and redirect them to Okta if necessary.

-ASP.NET automatically populates `HttpContext.User` with the information Okta sends back about the user.
-You can check whether the user is logged in with `User.Identity.IsAuthenticated` in your actions or views.

-You can also check out an MVC example that uses this package on [GitHub](https://github.com/okta/okta-aspnet/tree/master/Okta.AspNet.Test.Mvc).

-## Using Okta with ASP.NET Web API
+## Using Okta with ASP.NET Web API 4.x

 For step-by-step instructions, visit the **[Okta ASP.NET Web API quickstart](https://developer.okta.com/quickstart/#/widget/dotnet/aspnet4)**.
 The quickstart will guide you through adding Okta token validation to your ASP.NET Web API.